 .6 instructions concerning the operation of cross-flooding arrangements.

-The Stability Booklet shall be drawn up in accordance with the provisions of Appendix 1 to the present Part.
+The Stability Booklet shall developed in accordance with the provisions of Appendix 1 to the present Part.

 1.4.11.2 The Stability Booklet shall be compiled with regard to the ship's inclining test data.